junxit/us-congress-bills-112/bill.md

   - **(5)** *Language requirements* Individuals hired as inspectors must be able to read, speak, and write English well enough to—
     - **(A)** carry out written and oral instructions regarding the proper performance of inspection duties; and
     - **(B)** write inspection reports and statements and log entries in the English language.
-  - **(6)** *Veterans preference* The Director shall provide a preference for the hiring of an individual as a inspection officer if the individual is a member or former member of the armed forces and is entitled, under statute, to retired, retirement, or retainer pay on account of service as a member of the armed forces.
-  - **(7)** *Annual proficiency review*
+  - **(6)** *Annual proficiency review*
     - **(A)** *Annual proficiency review* The Director shall provide that an annual evaluation of each individual assigned inspection duties is conducted and documented.
     - **(B)** *Continuation of employment* An individual employed as an inspector may not continue to be employed in that capacity unless the evaluation demonstrates that the individual—
       - **(i)** continues to meet all qualifications and standards;
       - **(ii)** has a satisfactory record of performance and attention to duty based on the standards and requirements in the inspection program; and
       - **(iii)** demonstrates the current knowledge and skills necessary to courteously, vigilantly, and effectively perform Inspection functions.
-  - **(8)** *Limitation on right to strike* Any individual that conducts permitting or inspections under this section may not participate in a strike, or assert the right to strike.
+  - **(7)** *Limitation on right to strike* Any individual that conducts permitting or inspections under this section may not participate in a strike, or assert the right to strike.
-  - **(9)** *Personnel authority* Notwithstanding any other provision of law, the Director may employ, appoint, discipline and terminate for cause, and fix the compensation, terms, and conditions of employment of Federal service for individuals as the employees of the Service in order to restore and maintain the trust of the people of the United States in the accountability of the management of our Nation’s energy safety program.
+  - **(8)** *Personnel authority* Notwithstanding any other provision of law, the Director may employ, appoint, discipline and terminate for cause, and fix the compensation, terms, and conditions of employment of Federal service for individuals as the employees of the Service in order to restore and maintain the trust of the people of the United States in the accountability of the management of our Nation’s energy safety program.
-  - **(10)** *Training Academy*
+  - **(9)** *Training Academy*
     - **(A)** *In general* The Secretary shall establish and maintain a National Offshore Energy Health and Safety Academy (referred to in this paragraph as the Academy) as an agency of the Ocean Energy Safety Service.
     - **(B)** *Functions of Academy* The Secretary, through the Academy, shall be responsible for—
       - **(i)** the initial and continued training of both newly hired and experienced offshore oil and gas inspectors in all aspects of health, safety, environmental, and operational inspections;